junejamohit13/fhir-cmc-app/terraform/README.md

 export TF_VAR_db_password="your-secure-password"
 ```

-## Custom Domain Names
+## Using AWS Default Domains vs Custom Domains

-To use custom domain names, you need to:
+### Custom Domains (recommended for production)
 1. Create ACM certificates for your domains
 2. Update the `domain_name` variable for each environment
 3. Set `create_route53_zone` to `true` if you need to create new hosted zones

+### AWS Default Domains (simpler for testing)
+1. Update your `terraform.tfvars` file:
+   - Set `create_route53_zone = false`
+2. Comment out or modify the Route53 resources in `main.tf`
+3. After deployment, use the AWS-provided domain names for your services:
+   - ALB URL: `your-alb-name.region.elb.amazonaws.com`

+Note: When using AWS default domains, you'll need to update the CORS settings and environment variables for services to communicate properly.

 ## Cleanup